Intelligent payment routing: Driving higher conversions & approval rates

 As your business expands globally, managing payments gets trickier.
 Different regions have their own preferred payment methods, banks apply unique risk rules, and some acquirers perform better than others, depending on the market.

-According to Solidgate data, up to 30% of online payments fail due to card declines, fraud checks, and inefficient processing routes—costing online merchants revenue and driving up involuntary churn.
+According to Solidgate data, up to 30% of online payments fail due to card declines, fraud checks, and inefficient processing routes, costing online merchants valuable revenue and driving up involuntary churn rates.

-Take Brazil, for example.
+Consider Brazil, for example.
 With low credit card penetration and a strong preference for local payment methods like Boleto Bancário and PIX, using an international acquirer instead of a domestic one can slash approval rates by over 20%.
-The same goes for Europe and the U.S., where factors like Strong Customer Authentication (SCA) rules in the EU and strict issuer risk models in the U.S. create their own authorization challenges.
+Similarly, in Europe and the U.S., factors like Strong Customer Authentication (SCA) requirements in the EU and strict issuer risk models in the U.S. create unique authorization challenges for merchants.

 That’s where intelligent payment routing comes in.
-By dynamically selecting the best payment flow for each transaction, businesses can maximize authorization rates and protect their bottom line.
-But how does it work?
-And how do you implement it effectively?
+By dynamically selecting the optimal payment flow for each transaction, businesses can maximize authorization rates and protect their bottom line.
+But how exactly does smart payment routing work?
+And what are the best practices for implementing payment gateway routing effectively?
 Let’s break it down.

 What is intelligent payment routing?

-At its core, intelligent payment routing (smart payment routing) is a system that directs transactions through the most efficient payment processors, acquirers, or gateways based on real-time data.
-Unlike traditional static payment routing, which relies on fixed pathways, intelligent routing adapts dynamically, considering factors such as:
+At its core, intelligent payment routing (also known as smart payment routing) is a sophisticated system that directs transactions through the most efficient payment processors, acquirers, or gateways based on real-time data analysis.
+Unlike traditional static payment routing, which relies on fixed pathways, routing payments intelligently adapts dynamically, considering multiple crucial factors such as:

-• Card issuer preferences (some issuers favor specific acquirers)
+• Card issuer preferences (some issuers consistently favor specific acquirers);

-• Acquirer performance metrics (success rates, processing speed, fees)
+• Acquirer performance metrics (success rates, processing speed, transaction fees).

-Below, you can see what it might look like.
+Below, you can see what an intelligent routing payments system might look like in practice:

 payment flow